Start Christmas Eve Traditions with your partner this year. It’s a great way to connect during the busy holiday season and enjoy the holidays more.

 - Exchange Ornaments.
 Give each other ornaments that represent a memory from that year or something you love about your partner.

 - Look at the Christmas Lights.
 My husband and I do this each Christmas Eve.
 We drive around with some Christmas music playing and just look at some of the light displays around town.
 It’s a cheap and easy tradition but one that we both love.
 One year it was snowing and icy, I was sad because I thought we were going to have to skip.
-However, my husband had me bundle up and we drove very slowly to across the street where there are some lights.
+However, my husband had me bundle up and we drove very slowly across the street where there are some lights.
 It was a shorter trip but it was still special.
+You can even do a Christmas light scavenger hunt.

 - Exchange a Meaningful Gift.
 Opening gifts on Christmas can end up being a big blur of excitement.
 Save one special gift each to be opened on Christmas Eve, just the two of you.
 It can help make those gifts even more special.